kzavrazhnyi/dt4research/README.md

 └── start_server.bat     # CMD start script
 ```

+### Cursor Development Rules
+- Always work in the virtual environment `venv/`; activate via PowerShell `./venv/Scripts/Activate.ps1`.
+- Always start the server using `start_server.ps1` or `start_server.bat` (do not run `uvicorn` directly).
+- PowerShell scripts must enforce UTF-8 output for correct Ukrainian text.
+- We work on Windows; do not use shell operator `&&` in scripts/commands.
+- Code comments: English first with concise Ukrainian in parentheses.
+- Follow PEP 8; add type hints and docstrings.
+- UI must be bilingual (EN/UK).
+Do not hardcode labels in HTML; set them from `app/static/app.js` using locale keys.
+- New UI strings: add keys to `locales.en` and `locales.uk` in `app/static/app.js` during development; ensure both are complete before merging.

 ### API Endpoints
 - `GET /` – interactive dashboard
 - `GET /api/v1/system-state` – current `SystemState`